 1. Anti – Parkinson’s Effect

 The most significant Phytonutrient in Velvet Bean is an amino acid called Levodopa (L-Dopa).
 L- Dopa is the precursor to dopamine and crosses the blood-brain barrier to increase dopamine neurotransmission.
 The right amount of Dopamine is required for alertness, Focus, Motivation, and Happiness.
-Along with other neurotransmitters serotonin and Adrenaline, Dopamine is involved in many functions in our body like Motor Control, Moods, Sleep, Stress response, Memory, Blood flow, and digestion.
+Along with other neurotransmitters serotonin and Adrenaline, Dopamine is involved in many functions in our body like Motor Control, mood, Sleep, Stress response, Memory, Blood flow, and digestion.

 Parkinson’s Disease (PD) is a nervous system disorder caused by the deficiency of Dopamine.
 Parkinson’s Disease is characterized by muscle rigidity, tremor, and slowing of physical movement.